Otto Grotewohl: Last years and death

 Grotewohl, who was 55 years old upon coming to power, faced rapidly declining health during his premiership.
 Grotewohl was repeatedly taken to a government hospital during the 1950s, typically minor examinations in which he was released on the same day, but also multi-day stays.
 However, Grotewohl was not only examined by specialist physicians in the GDR, who identified arteriosclerosis and incipient calcification of the coronary system in his heart in 1953, but also took advantage of the medical care of top Soviet politicians in Moscow.
 On 12 November 1953, Grotewohl visited the Kremlin Polyclinic in Moscow.
 Afterwards, Grotewohl completed a three-and-a-half-week cure on the Black Sea.
 He reportedly took advantage of these unofficial stays in Moscow to conduct political talks with the Kremlin, but there are no official records.
 From 1955, Grotewohl's doctors were worried about the condition of his cardiovascular system.
 In 1959, they finally diagnosed incipient heart failure and pushed for a reduction in workload.
 Due to the persistent high blood pressure and the chronic arrhythmia, the physicians feared a heart attack.

 In 1960, Grotewohl was diagnosed with leukemia, and the course of the year saw his health deteriorate rapidly to the point he was barely able to participate in daily political business.
-On 4 April 1960, Grotewohl traveled to a four-week relaxing holiday on the Black Sea; eight months later, he arrived again for several weeks in the Soviet sanatorium in Barwicha.
+On 4 April 1960, Grotewohl traveled to a four-week relaxing holiday on the Black Sea; eight months later, he arrived again for several weeks in the Soviet sanatorium in Barvikha.
 After his return from the Soviet Union, he reluctantly moved with his wife from Pankow to Wandlitz, giving in to a previous decision from Ulbricht.
 At the end of October 1960, Grotewohl had commissioned his top deputy, Willi Stoph, as acting prime minister, although he officially remained in office.
-The permanent cardiovascular disorders prevented Grotewohl's return to politics and he was no longer able to participate actively in the meetings of the leadership committees of the party and the government.
+The permanent cardiovascular disorders prevented Grotewohl's return to politics, and he was no longer able to participate actively in the meetings of the leadership committees of the party and the government.
 As his eyesight also faded, he could no longer read any script, which is why there are hardly any public speeches from him at the beginning of 1961.
 Despite the clear medical situation, his resignation was out of the question.
 On the contrary, in September 1960 Grotewohl became Deputy Chairman of the State Council, the collective body that was created on the base of the Presidency which was abolished after Wilhelm Pieck's death in 1960.

 Grotewohl died on 21 September 1964, at 12:35 noon, in the Niederschönhausen area of Pankow, East Berlin, from the complications of a brain haemorrhage.
 A few hours later, the GDR flag on the Brandenburg Gate was lowered half-mast and the Deutscher Fernsehfunk broadcasting was interrupted.
-The GDR Council of Ministers ordered 3 day mourning period and Grotewohl was lying in state in the SED Headquarters.
-On 15 October, his ashes were placed in an urn at the Zentralfriedhof Friedrichsfelde.
+The GDR Council of Ministers ordered 3-day mourning period and Grotewohl was lying in state in the SED Headquarters.
+On 15 October, his ashes were buried at the Memorial to the Socialists (Gedenkstätte der Sozialisten) in the Friedrichsfelde Central Cemetery, Berlin.